Carrier-to-Noise Ratio in the LEO, MEO, and GEO Zones

 Modeling the phased array transmitter antenna

-The Phased Array Antenna model consists of many radiating elements.
-Each element is modeled as an isotropic pattern.
+Select a Phased Array antenna model from the Component Browser and define its characteristics.
+A Phased Array antenna model consists of many radiating elements, each of which is modeled as an isotropic pattern.

 1. Select the Antenna tab.